Model Selection for Generic Contextual Bandits: Generic contextual bandits with infinite function classes

-\begin{remark} In both the settings, we match the regret of an oracle knowing the correct function class.
-We pay a small price for model selection. \end{remark} \begin{remark} The proof of these theorems parallels exactly similar to the finite function class setting.
-The only difference is that instead of upper-bounding the prediction error using \cite{agarwal2012contextual}, we use the the definition of $\xi(.)$ to accomplish this. \end{remark}
+\begin{remark}[Matching Oracle regret] In both the settings, we match the regret of an oracle knowing the correct function class (see \cite{falcon}).
+We pay a small additive price for model selection. \end{remark} \begin{remark} The proof of these theorems parallels exactly similar to the finite function class setting.
+The only difference is that instead of upper-bounding the prediction error using technical tools from \cite{agarwal2012contextual}, we use the the definition of $\xi(.)$ to accomplish this. \end{remark}